sora.ephem

 • time (str, astropy.time.Time) – Reference time to calculate the object position.
 It can be a string in the ISO format (yyyy-mm-dd hh:mm:ss.s) or an astropy Time object.

 • observer (any) – This parameter is present in EphemPlanete for compatibility with the remaining ephem classes.
-The returned positions are based on the given ephemeris despite the observer.
+The returned positions are based on the local ephemeris regardless of the observer.

 Returns: